kubesphere-sigs/fluent-operator-walkthrough/README.md

 ### Use fluentd to receive logs from HTTP and output to stdout

-You can use Fluentd only to receive logs via HTTP.
+We can use Fluentd to receive logs via HTTP.

 ```shell
 cat <<EOF | kubectl apply -f -